Advertiser Disclosure

 Walkways

-If you don’t want to take the bus or traffic is heavy, then you can also walk the same route on the public sidewalks on either level.
-This is the recommended option, especially as LAX continues to be under construction and roadways are congested.
+If you don’t want to take the bus or traffic is heavy, you can also walk the same route on the public sidewalks on either level.
+This is recommended, especially as LAX continues to be under construction and roadways are congested.

-To walk from the northern terminals to the southern terminals, you can cut through the parking garages located in the center.
-Each garage is connected to a terminal via a bridge from departures level 3.
+To walk from the northern terminals to the southern terminals, you can cut through the parking garages in the center.
+From level 3 departures, each garage is connected to a terminal via a bridge.

 Walking